vvvm23/vvvm23.github.io/content/posts/2023-08-31-huggingface-flax/index.md

 Finally, I've simply had a turbulent time recently with moving house and moving job.
 I still try to do personal projects in times of unrest but this one in particular was the first to be deprioritised.
 Take care of yourself first!

 This isn't a blog post to rant, complain, or generally be negative about the whole experience though.
+So if you are thinking, "this guy is a bit dreary, time to go", don't turn away just yet.

 In fact, I feel it was quite positive and taught me a lot – just not much about Flax ironically enough.
 The maintainers at Huggingface are also very helpful and do God's work encouraging and nurturing budding open-source enthusiasts.
 It is vitally important to keep this open spirit in the machine learning community, lest we become much more closed off like some other scientific fields.

 So, let me spin these four reasons more positively: